Students of Season: Fall 2025

 It means being around like-minded, open-hearted, generous artists.
 Together we “suffer the arrows of outrageous fortune.”
 If I’m going through something in life, I know I can reach out to my classmates, teachers, and the staff for support.

 I didn’t have great school experiences growing up in a small town.
-Here at TKS, I finally have the opportunity to show up in new and empowering ways – for, and with, this community.
+Here at TKS, I finally have the opportunity to show up in new and empowering ways, for and with this community.
 I’m so lucky to be a part of TKS!

 Manasi Nair